 Marco Monti was born in Milan, Italy, in 1961.
 He graduated cum laude in Electronic Engineering from the Polytechnic of Milan and earned a PhD in Electronics from the University of Pavia, Italy.

-Steven Rose is STMicroelectronics’ President, Legal Counsel, and has held this position since May 31st, 2018.
-He has been in charge of the ST’s legal affairs since 2013.
-Rose is a member of ST’s Executive Committee since May 31st, 2018.
+Steven Rose is STMicroelectronics’ President, Legal Counsel and Public Affairs, and has held this position since July 2023.
+He was appointed President, Legal Counsel in May 2018 and has been in charge of ST’s legal affairs since 2013.
+Rose is a member of ST’s Executive Committee.